-Barrett's esophagus is more common in developed countries with predominantly Caucasian populations (eg. United States, Europe).
+An estimated 5.6% of adults in the United States are affected by Barrett’s esophagus.
+It is more common in developed countries with predominantly Caucasian populations (eg. United States, Europe).
 Specifically, Barrett's esophagus is most common among white males who have a history of chronic gastro-esophageal reflux symptoms.
-In Western countries, about 10-15% of people have Barrett's esophagus.

 The most common cause of Barrett's esophagus is gastroesophageal reflux disease (GERD), or heartburn.
 When a person has GERD, acid from the stomach splashes up into the esophagus causing repeated damage to the lining of the esophagus.
 Many people with Barrett's esophagus have a history of heartburn or acid regurgitation lasting at least 10 years.
 Some people, however, develop Barrett's esophagus without ever having any reflux symptoms.
 Anyone with GERD is at risk for Barrett's esophagus and we don't currently know what makes some people with GERD develop Barrett's esophagus while others don't.
 The following risk factors for Barrett's esophagus are well-established: age >50 years, male gender, white (Caucasian) race, chronic GERD, hiatal hernia (a condition where part of the stomach protrudes into the chest, increasing acid reflux into the esophagus), and obesity.
 Though less common and less well-studied, bulimia with vomiting also increases the risk of Barrett's esophagus due to damage to the esophagus from repeated vomiting.